 Be part of the vibrant urban culture of Dakar and its suburbs with the G hip-hop center in Guediawaye, follow the Journal Rappe a series of news broadcasts rapped in Wolof and French, participate in graffiti festivals and music festivals in various parts of Senegal, and visit l’Ecole des Sables at Toubab Dialao and Popenguine Marial Santuary.

 Senegal is part of francophone Africa, so you will find plenty of opportunities to develop your French language skills.
 The program offers an intensive French language course, and the thematic seminar is taught mainly in French.
-At the same time, you will gain greater access and insight into your host communities by learning Wolof, the most widely spoken language in Senegal.
 Special language workshops on practical aspects of Senegalese life, such as cooking ceebujën and having clothing made at the tailor, will help you function in everyday situations.

 Three recent semesters of college level French or equivalent and the ability to follow coursework in French, as assessed by SIT.